What? DeMar DeRozan just passed Michael Jordan on this list in the Knicks-Bulls game - ExBulletin

 What?
 DeMar DeRozan just passed Michael Jordan on this list in the Knicks-Bulls game

-DeMar DeRozan and the Chicago Bulls host the New York Knicks in Illinois on Sunday night, and DeRozan has just broken a franchise record.
+DeMar DeRozan and the Chicago Bulls defeated the New York Knicks 109-103 in Illinois on Sunday night, and DeRozan just broke a franchise record.

 He is now the player to have scored the most points in his first 16 games with the Bulls in the team’s history.